Purdue-CS193/homework-1-lpendleton23/index.md

 - Arianna and Sarah are very nice and fun to listen to
 - I like learning new things about coding
 - We learn things that help us in other classes
-- The TAs and other students are helpful on Piazza
+- The TAs and other students are helpful on piazza